 Portal Log In

 Kevin F. O’Malley is an Officer in the Litigation Practice Group with more than 40 years of trial experience.
-He is the Leader of the Medical Negligence and the White Collar Crime and Regulatory Compliance areas of practice.
+He is the Leader of the Medical Negligence and White Collar Crime and Regulatory Compliance areas of practice.
 His trial practice encompasses complex litigation with an emphasis on medical negligence, federal white collar criminal defense, and product liability defense.
 He has tried numerous cases in the federal and state courts of Missouri as well as federal courts of California, Illinois, Nevada, and Arizona.
 O’Malley is a Fellow of the American College of Trial Lawyers.

 O’Malley was a Special Attorney of the Organized Crime and Racketeering Section of the United States Department of Justice in Washington, D.C., Los Angeles, California, and Phoenix, Arizona from 1973 to 1979 and was an Assistant United States Attorney in St. Louis from 1979 to 1983.

 In 2004, O’Malley won the largest defense verdict in the state of Missouri in a case alleging medical negligence.
 In 2005, he won the acquittal of a pharmaceutical executive indicted and tried for violations of the federal Medicare Anti-Kickback Statute.